raviqqe/turtle-build/README.md

 3. Those futures are scheduled and run in parallel by an asynchronous runtime in Rust.
 4. Builds complete when all the futures are resolved.

-Currently, Turtle uses a topological sort algorithm only to detect dependency cycles but not for execution of build graphs.
+Currently, Turtle uses a topological sort algorithm only to detect dependency cycles but not for scheduling of build jobs.

 Turtle is powered by the following neat projects and others!